This post provides a comprehensive list of plants that can be grown in water. This process is a convenient way to regrow a variety of plants.

 Growing Requirements

-If you want to get into hydroponic gardening, it’s not as hard as you might think.
-All you need is a watertight vessel to hold your cuttings or plants, and then you can add water and nutrients as needed.
+Growing plants in water is not as complicated as you might think.
+You only need a watertight vessel to hold your cuttings or plants; then, you can add water.

 Unchlorinated water is always best for plants.
-So, by letting tap water sit at room temperature overnight, your plants will get the most benefit from it.
-Plus, if you have rainwater straight from the sky, that’s even better.
+So, let tap water sit at room temperature overnight.
+Plus, if you have rainwater straight from the sky, that’s even better [1].

 Care and Maintenance

-Choose a container like a Mason jar and you can easily create your own garden oasis.
-Just make sure the container is waterproof and that you avoid using any metal containers that might corrode.
+Choose a container like a Mason jar, and you can easily create your garden oasis.
+Just ensure the container is waterproof and avoid using metal containers that might corrode.

-Water really doesn’t have many nutrients in it.
-And even the little bit there is, will be used up quickly by your plants.
-Therefore, since the plants can’t get access to the nutrients they would normally extract from the soil, you need to help them.
+Water doesn’t contain many nutrients.
+Therefore, since plants can’t access the nutrients they usually extract from the soil, you must help them.

 See also: Shade-Loving Plants.